Our History

 In 2024, G.R.A.S.P. suffered the heartbreaking loss of its founder, John Patrick “Pat” Harrison.
 Pat’s passion for recovery, his deep compassion for others, and his unwavering belief in second chances were the driving forces behind the organization’s creation and growth.
 His legacy continues through the work of G.R.A.S.P.’s board of directors, who remain committed to honoring his vision and carrying the mission forward—ensuring that every individual seeking a fresh start has access to safe, recovery-focused housing and a path toward a better future.

-The important work that G.R.A.S.P conducts is made possible with the generous support of the Gulf Coast Community Foundation, the Manatee Community Foundation, the Sarasota Community Foundation, The Cowles Charitable Trust, and other thoughtful donors in the community.
+The important work that G.R.A.S.P. conducts is made possible with the generous support of the Gulf Coast Community Foundation, the Manatee Community Foundation, the Sarasota Community Foundation, The Cowles Charitable Trust, and other thoughtful donors in the community.